dmitry-salnikov/articles/_posts/2008-12-05-vim-and-git.md

 title: vim and git
 ---

-idea from "Ovid's journal":http://use.perl.org/~Ovid/journal/37966 (ovid is full of really good ideas for vim):
+idea from [Ovid's journal](http://use.perl.org/use.perl.org/_Ovid/journal/37966.html) (ovid is full of really good ideas for vim):

 to get a quick git diff in my vim session, put this in your .vimrc